-My boys have spent most of the summer in their favorite corner of their room building LEGO® creations.
-I’ve heard the sounds of them searching for the perfect LEGO® brick to complete the next step in their current project.
-To make things easier, we’ve set up their LEGO® building corner in a way to make searching for bricks a breeze.
+My boys have spend most of their time in their favorite corner of their room building LEGO creations.
+I've heard the sounds of them searching for the perfect LEGO brick to complete the next step in their current project.
+To make things easier, we've set up their LEGO building corner in a way to make searching for bricks a breeze.
 To do this, I used some Printable Lego Storage Labels I made and some furniture from Ikea.

-For our LEGO® storage, we chose to use the IKEA TROFAST storage system and sort the LEGO® bricks by color.
+For our LEGO storage, we chose to use the IKEA TROFAST storage system and sort the LEGO bricks by color.
 After sorting the bricks by color, I made labels for all of the storage bins to help the boys be able to quickly find what they need.
-(Free Printable Below)

 For now, this is what works for us.